Concordia’s Graduate Student Association Cancels General Assembly

 “I have two days a week at a hospital giving therapy for free,” she said.
 “I can’t go to hospitals to get therapy if that’s what I want because my colleagues are giving training there.”

 She added that the AGSP has no money in terms of psychology and mental health coverage, and that they are not able to access the same services that qualify other graduate students.
+They are only provided with a short-term solution focused orientation, that are focused on only one or two sessions at most.

 Vice President External, Amir Sadra Khorramizadeh, mentioned the start up plan called “Empower Me,” which was supposed to be a twenty-four hour hotline for students to handle stress and as a way to help them in the right direction.